mksyrmia/Documents/Debugging GDB Debugger.md

 GNU gdb (GDB) 13.0.50.20220815-git
 ```

  We found out that even if we don't access any pointer explicitly in `test` code, `value_as_address` in being called.
-The same function is invoked when we want to `print` some variable from interactive debugger, as we will show in the following example:
+The same function is invoked when we want to `print` some variable from interactive debugger, as the following example describes:
 ```bash
 # Run gdb-debug using gdb-release
 (bash) /usr/bin/gdb $HOME/builds/gdb/bin/gdb